Canonicalization | SEO Tutorials class – 15

 (http://example.com) and (http://www.example.com) are two different URLs that can lead to the same content.
 To avoid duplicate content issues, you should choose one version and redirect the other to it using a 301 redirect.
 For example, if you choose to use the www version as the preferred URL, you would redirect the non-www version to the www version using a 301 redirect.

-(http://example.com) and (https://example.com) are also two different URLs that can lead to the same content.
+(http://example.com) and (https://example.com) are two different URLs that can lead to the same content.
 To avoid duplicate content issues, you should choose one version and redirect the other to it using a 301 redirect.
-In this case, it is recommended to use the HTTPS version as the preferred URL for security reasons.
+In this case, it is recommended that the HTTPS version be used as the preferred URL for security reasons.

 URL parameters are often used to track user behavior and provide additional information to a website.
 For example, you might have URLs like (http://example.com/page?utm_source=google&utm_medium=cpc.)
 However, these URLs can also lead to duplicate content issues.
 To avoid this, you can use canonical tags to tell search engines which URL is the preferred version of the content.